Introduction to EBP

 - ebp.newdsnlower - look at lower case directories and files first if yes (default no).

 When JCL batch jobs invoke Job Steps they do so with cards of the form,

 //STEPNAME EXEC PGM=MYPGM

-Unable to find Java artifacts matching the "PGM=" parameter to the EXEC card, EBP will then look for executable programs such as C, C++ programs, operating system built-in commands and executable shell scripts in the systemlib1..9 configuration.
+If EBP is unable to find Java artifacts matching the "PGM=" parameter, it will then look for executable programs such as C, C++ programs, operating system built-in commands and executable shell scripts in the systemlib1..9 configuration.
 If found, EBP will execute those directly without "-jar" or "-cp" operands.

 The JCL batch job will ABEND if the program cannot be found using one of these methods.
 To see what command EBP uses to execute a job step set the JOB parameter MSGLEVEL=(4,4) and look in the MSGCLASS dataset after the job completes.

 As an example for program loading, examine the following EBP configuration settings and accompanying JCL job deck: